jzombie/rust-ticker-sniffer/README.md

 [![MIT licensed][license-badge]][license-page]
 [![CI Pipeline][ci-badge]][ci-page]

-`Ticker Sniffer` is a Rust crate built to parse and extract ticker symbols from text documents.
-It specializes in analyzing text content to identify references to U.S. stock market ticker symbols and calculates their frequency counts, returning the results as a `HashMap`.
+`Ticker Sniffer` is a Rust crate for extracting U.S. stock market ticker symbols from text.
+It analyzes content, identifies ticker references, and calculates their frequency, returning the results as a `HashMap`.

+Use cases include extracting tickers from news articles and stock search query processing.

+Parsing is performed using a [self-contained CSV file](data) embedded in the binary.
+No external CSV or file-reading dependencies are required in the final build, and it is fully compatible with WASM.

 ## Examples